Have you ever told yourself that you are a coward?

 Shame is one of the most powerful tools you can use as a human.
 Someone fails you, and you can shame them to feel vindication or “teach them a lesson.”
 But the perceived benefits of shaming someone else are drastically outweighed by the negative effects it has on the other person.

 A good leader teaches, not shames.
 When you get the urge to shame someone else, take five deep breaths and re-evaluate yourself.
 The impact you have on that person (and on your entire management team) will be exponentially better if you instead turn that interaction into a learning experience for the person who fell short.

 Vulnerability Precedes Courage

 When you put yourself out there, you are vulnerable.
 You could fail.
 You could play it safe.
 You could say, “Not today.”

 What does not challenge you does not change you, as they say, so instead of avoiding vulnerability, you must embrace it.

 Your ability to overcome vulnerability is what Brown calls courage.
 So what if you fail?
 You tried.
 Good managers and peers will applaud the effort and the intention, and you can all learn from your experience.

-Feeling nerves?
+Feeling nervous?
 Good.
 It means you are on to something great.
 Do not back down.
-Get support from others, prepare well and just go for it.
+Get support from others, prepare well, and go for it.

 *This post contains an affiliate link for the book Daring Greatly.
 As a bookworm, I only recommend the books I love.
 I hope you like it, too!